ibm-cloud-docs/vpc/api-change-log.md

 ### For all API version dates
 {: #30-october-2020-all-version-dates}

 * **Custom routing tables** are now supported in the VPC API.
 This feature controls where network traffic is directed on a per-subnet basis.
-Explore new API operations for [routing tables](/apidocs/vpc#list-all-routing-tables-for-a-vpc) and [routes](/apidocs/vpc#create-a-vpc-route).
+Explore new API methods for [routing tables](/apidocs/vpc#list-all-routing-tables-for-a-vpc) and [routes](/apidocs/vpc#create-a-vpc-route).
 This feature subsumes the [VPC routing API](/apidocs/vpc#list-all-routes-in-the-vpc-s-default-routing-table), which remains supported but is deprecated and might be removed in a future API release.

 * **Virtual private endpoint gateways.** Use [virtual private endpoint gateways](/apidocs/vpc#list-endpoint-gateways) to connect to supported {{site.data.keyword.cloud_notm}} services from your VPC network by using the IP addresses of your choice, which is allocated from a subnet within your VPC.
 For more information, see [About virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe).